fdilke/bewl/notes/for-sussex.md

 real-world software developers with an interest in science

-- So, this talk will be informal, even impressionistic, riddled with analogies between software and math, and I apologize in advance to domain experts if I seem to be making wild claims.
+- So, this talk will be informal, even impressionistic, with many speculative analogies between software and math, and I apologize in advance to domain experts if I seem to be making wild claims.

 - Bewl is test-driven Scala code, open source on GitHub